 Inside your house

 - Move flammable materials such as light curtains and furniture away from the windows.

 - Keep lights on to improve visibility if smoke is present.

 Find out when to evacuate during a wildfire

 - Monitor the television, radio, online, Facebook and Twitter for updates.

 - Be ready to evacuate at any time.

 How to safely return to your home after a wildfire

 You can return to your home once the wildfire is contained and authorities have lifted the evacuation order for your area.
 Monitor local television and radio stations, online government sources, and Yukon Protective Services' Facebook and Twitter accounts to find out when it is safe to return home.

 - Look for downed trees, power lines and other hazards.
 Report any hazards you see to the authorities.

 - Keep a close eye on children and pets.
-Hot ashes and smoldering embers can burn feet and paws.
+Hot ashes and smouldering embers can burn feet and paws.
 Make sure everyone wears gloves, hard-soled shoes, long sleeves and pants.
-Use buckets of water to extinguish smoldering stumps and vegetation.
+Use buckets of water to extinguish smouldering stumps and vegetation.

 - Check the roof and exterior areas for embers.

 - Check the house, especially the attic, for hidden burning embers.

 - Continue to check for problem areas for several days.